 Please don’t water bath or pressure can eggs.
 Call your local extension service if you still think you can “can” your own eggs.
 If the food item you have a question about canning yourself isn’t listed on your local extension service it is more than likely unsafe to process at home.

 I love reading about people having chickens and gathering eggs from their chicken coops.
-I have heard good stories from people who are learning to raise chickens who have the land and families working together as a team.
+I have heard good stories from people who are learning to raise chickens who have the available land and local families working together as a team.
 I have also heard they have excess eggs and want to know what to do with all those eggs.

 Let’s get real here, please save money and buy some professionally processed eggs in #10 cans for long-term storage needs.
 Another option is to purchase them in properly sealed packages from a reputable company.
 I only buy Ova Easy Eggs for my long-term storage.
-They are real eggs, you can scramble them, make a frittata, quiche or bake with them.
+They are real eggs, you can scramble them, make a frittata, quiche, or bake with them.

 I have a few #10 cans of powdered eggs, but I must say, they don’t taste like eggs when cooked in a frying pan, even with butter.
 They will be fine for baking muffins, cakes, pancakes, or bread.
-These are the only ones I like to buy because they taste just like fresh eggs out of a carton: OvaEasy Powdered Whole Eggs – Case (12 x 4.5 oz Bags)
+These are the only ones I like to buy because they taste just like fresh eggs out of a carton: OvaEasy Powdered Whole Eggs

 2. Never Can Bacon